4tegs/traccar2gpx/README.md

 |Option |Explanation |
 --- | --- |
-|Start Day|Select the first day you want to pull tracks from Traccar.
+|Start Day:|Select the first day you want to pull tracks from Traccar.
 If you just want today, set todays date.
-|End Day|Select the last day.
+|End Day:|Select the last day.
 If you just want today, set todays date.
+|Today:|Set Satrt Day and End Day to todays date.
 |Tracker:|Select the tracker you want to pull the tracks from.  |
 |All Tracker at once:|Check the box if you want the tracks of all tracker you own within the selected timeframe.
 You still can receive the tracks as "daily tracks" or as "one track per timefrime".  |
 |Color of the GPX Track:|Select the color the GPX tracks should get.  |